uchicago-cs/deepdish/README.rst

 Main feature
 ------------
 The primary feature of deepdish is its ability to save and load all kinds of data as HDF5.
-It can save any Python data structure, offering the same easy of use as pickling or `numpy.save <http://docs.scipy.org/doc/numpy/reference/generated/numpy.save.html>`__.
+It can save any Python data structure, offering the same ease of use as pickling or `numpy.save <http://docs.scipy.org/doc/numpy/reference/generated/numpy.save.html>`__.
 However, it improves by also offering:

 - Interoperability between languages (HDF5 is a popular standard)
-- Easy to inspect the content from the command line (using ``h5ls`` or our specialized toold ``ddls``)
+- Easy to inspect the content from the command line (using ``h5ls`` or our specialized tool ``ddls``)
-- Highly compressed storage (thanks to PyTables backend)
+- Highly compressed storage (thanks to a PyTables backend)
 - Ability to partially read files, even slices of arrays

 An example: